Data Tool

 1- Reshape Data in Excel

-- Open your Excel file and go to "Data Tool" tab
+1. Open your Excel file and navigate to the "Data Tool" tab.

-- Mark your data and click on R1D (Reshape 1Dim) or R2D (Reshape 2Dim), based on the format of your data.
-If your data is in one column so click on R1D (Reshape 1Dim) otherwise click on R2D (Reshape 2Dim).
+2. Select your data and click on either R1D (Reshape 1Dim) or R2D (Reshape 2Dim), depending on the format of your data.
+If your data is in one column, click on R1D (Reshape 1Dim); otherwise, choose R2D (Reshape 2Dim).

 Reshape Data In Excel

-- Click on CDDM (Column Daily Data to Month) or RDDM (Row Daily Data to Month) based on your data
+4. Click on either CDDM (Column Daily Data to Month) or RDDM (Row Daily Data to Month) depending on the format of your data.

-- Check the "Add Date Column" and enter Year/Month if you want
+5. Optionally, you can check "Add Date Column" and enter Year/Month details if needed.

-- Click on "To Monthly In Rows" Or "To Monthly In Column" based on your request.
+7. Proceed by clicking either "To Monthly In Rows" or "To Monthly In Column" as per your preference.

-- You can click on "Send to new sheet" for sending data to new sheet into your workbook.
+9. Alternatively, choose "Send to new sheet" to export the data to a new sheet within your workbook.

 How to summarize daily data to monthly?